"two of the most ambitious drone industry entrepreneurs on the planet"

 -Marjorie's former company commander at the United States Naval Academy

-Marjorie is the diplomatic director of Drone Parks Worldwide.
+Marjorie is the executional director of Drone Parks Worldwide.
 She’s operationally minded with a strong attention to detail--translating every part of their vision into actionable steps.

 “You must fully believe in the dream and have both feet on the ground in reality,” Marjorie says.